Out & About | Calendar | Journal Gazette

 SUNDAY AND TUESDAY

-Lake City Skiers – 6:30 p.m.; Hidden Lake, Warsaw; performances throughout summer; shows are free; lakecityskiers.org.
+Lake City Skiers – 6:30 p.m.; Hidden Lake, Warsaw; performances throughout summer; shows are free; lakecityskiers.org; ends Sept.
+5.

 TUESDAY